fulcrologic/fulcro/docs/vsom-next.md

 4. Write mutations (you need those anyhow) that directly evolve the model to "look right"

 The remote story is separate, and not complected with the local data reads at all.
-Notice that in Untangled your view updates are directly linked to an action of the UI (mutation) instead of logic that might have performance implications during rendering.
-The (sort of) down-side is that Untangled is essentially asking you to always cache your calculation for rendering.
+Notice that in Fulcro your view updates are directly linked to an action of the UI (mutation) instead of logic that might have performance implications during rendering.
+The (sort of) down-side is that Fulcro is essentially asking you to always cache your calculation for rendering.
 This means your data model is slightly larger than what you might have in Om Next, but notice it also solves the potential performance bottleneck: you only re-calculate the data for a view when it changes, and those events are well-defined.

 #### Implementing Things in Isolation

-This is perhaps the very biggest positive result of Untangled making the decisions it has made: elements of your program become much more isolated and modular!
+This is perhaps the very biggest positive result of Fulcro making the decisions it has made: elements of your program become much more isolated and modular!